NuGet/docs.microsoft.com-nuget/docs/Guides/Create-Cross-Platform-Packages.md

 ```

 1. Rename this file to `LoggingLibrary.nuspec` and open it in an editor.
 1. Update the file to match the following, replacing YOUR_NAME with an appropriate value.
 The `<id>` value, specifically, must be unique across nuget.org (see the naming conventions described in [Creating a package](../create-packages/creating-a-package.md#choosing-a-unique-package-identifier-and-setting-the-version-number)).
-Also note that you must also update the author and description tags or you'll get an error during the packing step.
+Also note that you must also update the author and description tags or you get an error during the packing step.

     ```xml
     <?xml version="1.0"?>